 In the printing process, CMYK colors are printed on top of each other using different percentages of transparent inks.
 The mechanism is simple: colors are obtained by printing halftone percentages of tiny dots of color that are so small they can’t be seen with the naked eye.

 What Is RGB?

 RGB stands for Red, Green and Blue.
-Together, these colors of light make up the entire color palette on digital screens.
-RGB is the best choice for anything online, like your website, ad posters or banners, logos, etc.
+Together, these colors of light make up the entire color palette on digital screens (like TVs and digital cameras).
+RGB is the best choice for anything online, like your website, ad posters or banners, and logos.

-One of the biggest (and most common) mistakes made during the design process is creating for print in Photoshop without taking the color mode into consideration.
+One of the biggest (and most common) mistakes made during the design process is creating for print projects in a digital space without taking the color mode into consideration.

-Forgetting to differentiate the default RGB module in the editing program from the CMYK mode will lead to printing your work on paper using digital settings.
+Forgetting to account for the print color models in the editing program will lead to printing your work on paper using digital settings.
 The colors will be different from what you intended, and the results won’t be great.